Three Types of Product Defects

 Product Defects

-Manufacturing flaws or defects are caused by errors in making the product; they are not intended to be part of the product.
-Typically, manufacturing flaws will be found in a small number of products, such as ones manufactured in a defined time frame in which the flaw existed.
-For example, it could be that during a short time period substandard materials were used that created a product defect.
-Once the right materials were again used, the defect disappeared; thus, the defect was only in a small number of items manufactured.
+Manufacturing flaws (defects) are caused by errors in making the product; they are not intended to be part of the product.
+Typically, manufacturing flaws will be found in a small number of products, such as ones manufactured in a defined time frame during which the flaw existed.

-If you think about this in terms of strict liability, the manufacturer is liable for any manufacturing defects that occur as a result of faulty construction and/or assembly.
+• In terms of strict liability, the manufacturer is liable for any manufacturing defects that occur as a result of faulty construction and/or assembly.

 Design flaws are part of the original design, causing the product to be unreasonably unsafe or creating a hazard for users.
-Since it is part of the original design, these types of flaws will be found in all products manufactured.

 Failure to Warn, aka, marketing flaws.
 This means that the manufacturer (or others) failed to properly warn consumers about dangers or risks posed by the product and/or did not provide adequate warnings or instructions for using the product safely, preventing injury from foreseeable risks.